Escobita/selenium/selenium-core/selenium-website/src/main/rst/06_test_design_considerations.rst

    also very well integrated with selenium IDE.
    Dave: I'd like to look into writing some documentation here.

+..
+Santi: Isn't the "Advanced Selenium" chapter better for this topic to be placed on?

 Bitmap Comparison
 ------------------